dwjbosman/dwjbosman.github.io.src/content/posts/2018-09-22/index.md

 date: 2018-09-22 22:00
 ---

-In my last article an VHDL I2S transmitter was presented which allows one to playback arbitrary wave data.
+In my last [article](https://dwjbosman.github.io/vhdl-i-2-s-transmitter) a VHDL I2S transmitter was presented which allows one to playback arbitrary wave data.
 Eventually the goal is to develop an additive synthesis engine.
-The next step involves being able to generate a sine wave.
+In this article the goal is being able to generate a sine wave.

-As a starting point I use this [VHDL sine generator]() sub component.
+As a starting point I use this [VHDL sine generator](https://github.com/jorisvr/vhdl_sincos_gen) sub component.
 This generator is nicely parametrized.
 You can specify the number of bits in the output resolution as well as the phase input.

 The additive synthesis engine which is to be developed needs to be able to control the frequency of the oscillator.
 I am not sure yet on the required frequency resolution.
 I will pick a reasonable number and keep the formulas general so that the value can be easily changed later.
 The challenge in the development of this oscillator is to implement the following features:

-  * Configurable design parameter 'frequency resolution', default value 0.01 Hz
+  * Configurable design parameter 'frequency resolution' which allows specifying how accurate the frequency can be controlled.
   * Real time configurable parameter 'frequency', value between 1 Hz and half the sample rate.
   * No floating point
   * No general divisions
   * Where possible use bit shifts to do multiplication / division.

+# Phase step

-# Theory
+## Theory

-The sine wave generator subcomponent has two design parameters:
+The used sine wave generator sub component has two design parameters:
   1. Amplitude resolution: 24 bit
   2. Phase space size.
 This value has to be a power of two and determines the phase resolution as well as frequency resolution.
 Given a target frequency resolution the minimum required phase space bit width can be determined.
   3. Each sample a small step will be made to advance the phase of the sine.
 This phase step is a rational number and can be represented by a numerator and divisor.
 The algorithm will calculate the divisor and numeator.

-Step 3 has to be performed whenever the frequency is changed while the design is 'running'.
-Step 2 has to be performed design-time.
+Step three has to be performed whenever the frequency is changed while the design is 'running'.
+Step two can be performed design-time.
 The next steps calculate the static design-time parameters.
+In the formulas below I use '->' to show its value given a sample rate and target frequency resolution.

-## Design time constants
+### Design time constants

     Frequency resolution:
     target_frequency_resolution = 0.01 Hz